Detailed guides to painful problems, treatments & more

 Photo of the hardcover version of the book Explain Pain.

 Butler & Moseley’s extremely influential book, Explain Pain.
-The elevator pitch & the central claim of the book, from the publisher’s description: “It is now known that the more we understand pain, the less we will hurt.”
+The elevator pitch and the central claim of the book, from the publisher’s description: “It is now known that the more we understand pain, the less we will hurt.”

 There have been a lot of misunderstandings about EP.
 Because explaining pain is tricky.
 (There are still plenty of unanswered scientific questions, too.)
 And because EP as a “brand” might be a bit of an over-hyped upstart, maybe given too much credit by too many people too soon — especially the idea that it actually reduces pain, which remains highly speculative.
 Nevertheless, for the record, here are some key misconceptions about EP …